British Army turns to local option for small robot trials

 The Rhino small UGV has been selected for British Army trials.
 (Photo: XRC)

-The UK Government is looking to create a 20:40:40 force, namely 20% crewed survivable platforms such as vehicles, 40% uncrewed and 40% cheap, throwaway, one-way-effectors, with a just announced uncrewed ground vehicle (UGV) order another step towards it.
+The UK government is looking to create a 20:40:40 force, namely 20% crewed survivable platforms such as vehicles, 40% uncrewed and 40% cheap, throwaway, one-way-effectors, with a just-announced uncrewed ground vehicle (UGV) order marking another step towards this goal.

 The order for Rhino UGVs from the UK’s XRC Robotics will place the platform into the British Army’s frontline experimentation programmes and follows an order last month for ARX Robotics Gereon UGV, which will also be made in the UK.